rbrich/xcikit/README.md

 Technologies:

-- C++17 (partial compatibility with C++11/14 as needed)
+- C++17 as main programming language
+- CMake as build system
-- CMake, Conan
+- Conan as dependency manager

-Supported compilers:
+Tested compilers:

-- GCC 6.3 (tested with Debian Stretch)
+- GCC 8.3 (Debian Buster)
-- AppleClang 9.1
+- AppleClang 11 (Travis CI)

-C++ standard is set to C++17, but only bits of it are used due to GCC 6.3 compatibility requirement.
+Any Unix-like OS with C++17 compliant compiler should work.
+There is no direct Windows support, but it's possible that the project will compile with some layer of Unix compatibility, e.g. WSL.

 Contents of the libraries